-- How trust client identity - SSL certificate, as server..... too complicate (and expensive) - A couple <user,password>, more better but if someone steal password? - two factor authentication: I authenticate the user twice, first by user password and after by some other shared secret: - phisical token - two way chanel communication - biometrical password (fingerprint, voice scan, face scan)
+- How trust client identity: - SSL certificate, as server.... too complicate (and expensive) - A couple <user,password>, more better but if someone steal password? - two factor authentication: I authenticate the user twice, first by user password and after by some other shared secret: - phisical token - two way chanel communication - biometrical password (fingerprint, voice scan, face scan, sign/ gesture scan)